ONSgeo/sdg-9-1-1/README.md

 3. **A classification of rural and urban areas.** This is needed to isolate the rural population.
 The assumed format of this data is .csv.

-4. **Administrative geography boundaries**.
+4. **Boundaries of administrative areas**.
 These boundaries provide a geographic reference to the rural-urban classification and thus needs match the granularity documented by the rural-urban classification: eg. if the rural-urban classification uses Local Authority Districts (LADs), then LAD boundaries are required.
 The assumed format of this data is .shp.

 Each data source used to calculate this SDG should be sampled from the same year(s).